awsomplak/secure_nextcloud_casaos/README.md

 ---

-### **4. Configure Cloudflared Tunnel**
+### **4. Setup Cloudflared Tunnel**
+1. Go to [cloudflare.com](https://cloudflare.com) and login there.
+If you don't have an acccount register first and point your domain to cloudflare.
+2. Click on Zero Trus menu.
+3. Click on **Networks** menu and select **Tunnels** sub menu.
+4. If you don't have tunnel before, you can create it and select cloudflared tunnel type.
+5. In the overview tab you will showed install and run connector guide.
+6. No need to install cloudflared as guide but we just need copy the command that have a token.
+7. Clik copy button on command.
+Keep it on your clipboard and we going to the next step.
-1. Open the `cloudflared` application from the CasaOS dashboard.
+8. Open the `cloudflared` application from the CasaOS dashboard it will open the cloudflared-web ui.
-2. Follow the UI instructions to log in to your Cloudflare account and create a new tunnel.
+9. Paste the command that we copied before and it will remove unused command cause we only need the token.
+Then klick save button and it will changed to start and klick the start button to start the cloudflared-tunnel.
+10. Go back to Cloudflare tunnel manager, check if the tunnel is connected.
+11. Now edit the tunnel and click on **Public Hostnames** tab to add our domain pointing to our local network ip.
+12. Click on **Add a public hostname** and form will show up.
-3. When defining the **Public Hostname** for your Nextcloud service (e.g., `nextcloud.yourdomain.com`), configure it to point to your **Nginx Proxy Manager** instance:
+13. When defining the **Public Hostname** for your Nextcloud service (e.g., `nextcloud.yourdomain.com`), configure it to point to your **Nginx Proxy Manager** instance:
     * **Service Type**: `HTTP`
-    * **URL**: `http://<NPM-Container-IP>:<NPM-Port>` (e.g., `http://172.17.0.4:80`).
-You can find the IP in the Nginx Proxy Manager app settings within CasaOS.
-    * Normally the port 80 and 443 for web HTTP and HTTPS, and for Nginx Proxy Manager panel dashboard port is 81.
+    * **URL**: Fill with your `Local Network IP` (e.g., `192.168.0.16`) without port cause Nginx Proxy Manager will handle any domain that access your local network IP will be pointing to what kind of your app.
+You can find the your local network ip by typing this command on terminal `ifconfig`.

 ---

 ### **5. Setup Nginx Proxy Manager**
+1. After install Nginx Proxy Manager we will got port 80 and 443 as default web port for HTTP and HTTPS to handle incoming connection and then port 81 to access the Nginx Proxy Manager panel dashboard.
-1. Open Nginx Proxy Manager.
+2. Open Nginx Proxy Manager in the browser with url `http://192.168.x.x:81`.
 The default credentials are:
     * **Email**: `admin@example.com`
     * **Password**: `changeme`
-2. Change the default credentials immediately upon first login.
+3. Change the default credentials immediately upon first login.
-3. Navigate to **Hosts -> Proxy Hosts** and click **Add Proxy Host**.
+4. Navigate to **Hosts -> Proxy Hosts** and click **Add Proxy Host**.

 #### **Tab: Details**
 * **Domain Names**: Your full Nextcloud domain (e.g., `nextcloud.yourdomain.com`).